 Safety: Canada is generally a safe country, with strict gun laws and a crime rate much lower than in the U.S. That said, be sure to keep your car locked when you're not in it and your valuables in a safe place.
 911 is the emergency number everywhere.

 Speed Limits: Highway speed is between 100 and 120 km/hour depending on your province.
 Be sure to read up on this before you hit the road.Continue to 2 of 10 below.

 Origin: Montreal, Quebec

 Steeped in history and infused with French culture, Montreal is one of Canada's most popular destinations.
-Chances are you will want to spend at least a night or two here while you explore the unique culture and indulge in some of the delicious French cuisine.
-Old Montreal, especially, is a special chance to stroll cobblestone paths and peruse 17th century architecture.
+Chances are you will want to spend at least a night or two here while you explore the unique culture and indulge in some of the delicious French cuisines.
+Old Montreal, especially, is a special chance to stroll cobblestone paths and peruse 17th-century architecture.